Gustavonn07/Gustavonn07/README.md

 - #### 📚 I'm studying programming for about 9 months (September/2023).

-- #### 📖 Studying at this moment: Javascript, Processing and React.
+- #### 📖 Studying at this moment: Javascript, Typescript, Processing and React.

 - #### 🤔 My interests lies in Web Development with MERN stack.